-It’s interesting that these are all couples going through divorce but the interest in the possibility of reconciliation is tied to some of the reasons why they were going for a divorce.
+It’s interesting that these are all couples going through a divorce but the interest in the possibility of reconciliation is tied to some of the reasons why they were going for a divorce.
 It is really complex to try to tease all these apart.
 For abuse I’d refer you back to episode 125 about when to stay or leave an abusive marriage.

-For the others it may be more about the difference between major hurdles (like an affair) vs. long-standing differences in values or vision (like financial goals).
+For the others, it may be more about the difference between major hurdles (like an affair) vs. long-standing differences in values or vision (like financial goals).
 Single events like infidelity or abuse, however difficult to go through, don’t seem to color your impression of your marriage’s prospects as badly as a long-standing inability to connect.

 But this study also showed that 26% of couples believed their marriage could still be saved, even as they were going through the divorce process.

 I think what is worth noting is that all of these issues are ‘treatable’.
 They respond to therapy.
 You can learn communication skills.
 You can learn to deal with in-laws.
 You can go deep on those financial issues to find the core values driving each of you and then find ways to honor each other in despite differences.
 We did a five-part series on debt and budgeting for marriage which you could definitely use as a starting point.

 Is it ever too late to save the marriage?
 Dr. Gottman says that when the fondness and admiration system in the marriage is completely dead—not just veiled by long-standing conflict—then you should help the couple figure out how to separate amicably.
 I’m not sure I’d be ready to give up even at this point, however.